24 March, 2022

 Quoting and translating from Sylvain’s website, adding only some explanations in brackets where I saw them fit, here’s a quick digression on the way Sylvain makes his white and red wines, starting with the whites: »The harvested grapes will wait a few hours before going to the press, to concentrate their juices and aromas.
 The pressing is done gently, two to three times, then the juices are left to settle, for about a day, before reaching the cellar where the alcoholic fermentation will take place at its own pace.« On the reds: »The harvested grapes are put in vats, with some destemmed.
 Everything is then crushed in vats, to obtain a liquid/solid mixture that we seek to maintain throughout the alcoholic fermentation, the transformation of sugar into alcohol.
 After several days of treading the vats, we will use a special (technique called pigeage, the verb being piger, and) a tool, the pigeou, to break the cap (the solid matter that floats at the top of tank), alternating with the technique of reassembly (remontage) where we draw the juice from the bottom and let it come out at the top.
 The objective of these interventions is to maintain a homogeneous mixture that resembles a large grape soup.
 During this time, the tannins/anthocyanins-complex will be extracted, which will give the wine its body and colour, giving it its ability to last over time.
 Depending on whether the wine is intended to be drunk fairly quickly or meant for medium or long aging, we use the pigeage more or less often or reassemble.
 Once the alcoholic fermentation is almost at the end, the wines are taken out of their vat by separating the juice from the marc.
 The marc is then put in the press to obtain the press juice; these two juices will then be blended to wait for the malolactic fermentation.
 Another racking to separate the lees, a little more patience and the wine is finished.
 We now wait a few more months to bottle it and then, in the cellar, we will wait a few more months before offering them to you.«

 We talk about Sylvain’s previous life.
 He’s a year younger than me so has also already spent a few years on this planet.
 He was a social worker, to cut a long story short.
-I’m only cutting it short here as I’m planning to interview him via the phone soon.
 The visit ends, finally, in the mailroom.
 I buy all the bottles that Sylvain has on offer for Thomas, »I want them all«, he said before I left.
-I myself receive a box with sample bottles, after all I’m Sylvain’s agent from now on, hooray!
+I myself receive a box with sample bottles that I will take to Berlin to find an importer.
 For Clement, who’s at the moment helping Thomas pruning (and whom I know since my first visit in 2020) I take two red ones as a present.

 How to pronounce Sylvain’s last name? »Lest«!
 And what is the story behind that label for the »Blanc de Pierre«? »Laziness.
 I already had all the info I needed on the back so…«.